Herringway/BRRtools/README.md

 This is freeware, feel free to redistribute/improve but DON'T CLAIM IT IS YOUR OWN WORK THANK YOU.

 ## How to use
-Building the tools requires a C toolchain and make.
-Cygwin is recommended on Windows, most other operating systems should be good to go.
+Building the tools requires the D compiler and dub.

 BRRtools comes in 3 parts:

 ### brr_decoder
-brr_decoder decodes a .brr sound sample to a .wav file
+Build with `dub build :brr_decoder` brr_decoder decodes a .brr sound sample to a .wav file

 	Usage: